 Bagged human waste can be thrown away in any dumpster the same way diapers can.

 If you’re considering a composting toilet for your tiny home, check out this comparison review of some of the best on the market.
-Our top choice for composting toilets is this one from Nature’s Head.

 If you want a traditional flush style toilet I highly recommend you consider a macerating toilet.

 It’s a flush toilet that first grinds up any waste before sending it to your tank or sewer system.

 This makes it much easier to empty your blackwater tank because there are no larger pieces of waste.

 Cassette toilets were designed for off-grid cabins, RVs, and boats.

 They look almost identical to traditional toilets but use no water whatsoever.

 A cartridge contained within the toilet is filled with mylar sleeves that securely wrap any waste and store it for easy disposal in any dumpster.

 Incinerating toilets have been used in remote cabins for decades.
 They rely on gas or electric systems to completely burn any solid waste deposited into them.

 They’re a good option if you want to avoid having to deal with waste in any form, but are noticeably more expensive than other options.